-The members of the audit committee are Donald P. Casey, Gary E. Haroian, Joan C. McArdle and R. Halsey Wise.
-Mr. Wise was appointed to the audit committee on July 21, 2016, and Robert M. Whelan, Jr. resigned from the audit committee on that date.
+The members of the audit committee are Donald P. Casey, Gary E. Haroian, Georgia Keresty, Joan C. McArdle and R. Halsey Wise.
 Mr. Haroian chairs the audit committee.
-The audit committee held six meetings in fiscal 2017.
+The audit committee held seven meetings in fiscal 2019.
 The board of directors has determined that all the members of the audit committee are independent directors as defined under NASDAQ rules, including the independence requirements set forth in Rule 10A-3 under the Securities Exchange Act.
 The board has determined that Mr. Haroian is an "audit committee financial expert" as defined in applicable SEC rules.
 The purpose of the audit committee is to assist the board's oversight of the integrity of our financial statements; our compliance with legal and regulatory requirements; the qualifications and independence of our independent auditors; the performance of our internal audit function and independent auditors; our policies for risk assessment and management; and our investment management and other treasury policies.
 The specific responsibilities of the audit committee include:

-- appointing, approving the compensation of, and overseeing the independence of our independent auditor; - · oversight of our independent auditor, including the receipt and consideration of reports from such auditor; - · reviewing and discussing our audited financial statements and related disclosures with management and our independent auditor; - · directing the independent auditor to use its best efforts to perform all reviews of interim financial information prior to our disclosure of such information; - coordination of the board's oversight of our internal accounting controls for financial reporting and our disclosure controls and procedures, as well as the administration of our code of business conduct and ethics; - · overseeing our internal audit function; - · establishing policies for the receipt, retention and treatment of complaints and concerns regarding accounting, internal accounting controls or auditing matters; - · meeting independently with members of our internal auditing staff and our independent auditor; - receiving and reviewing the written disclosures and the letter from the independent auditor required by the applicable requirements of the Public Company Accounting Oversight Board regarding the auditor's communication with the audit committee concerning independence, and discussing with the independent auditor any disclosed relationships between us and the auditor; - · reviewing all related party transactions on an ongoing basis; and - · preparing the audit committee report for our annual proxy statement required by SEC rules.
+- · appointing, approving the compensation of, and overseeing the independence of our independent auditor; - · oversight of our independent auditor, including the receipt and consideration of reports from such auditor; - · reviewing and discussing our audited financial statements and related disclosures with management and our independent auditor; - · directing the independent auditor to use its best efforts to perform all reviews of interim financial information prior to our disclosure of such information; - coordination of the board's oversight of our internal accounting controls for financial reporting and our disclosure controls and procedures, as well as the administration of our code of business conduct and ethics: - · overseeing our internal audit function; - · establishing policies for the receipt, retention and treatment of complaints and concerns regarding accounting, internal accounting controls or auditing matters; - · meeting independently with members of our internal auditing staff and our independent auditor; - receiving and reviewing the written disclosures and the letter from the independent auditor required by the applicable requirements of the Public Company Accounting Oversight Board regarding the auditor's communication with the audit committee concerning independence, and discussing with the independent auditor any disclosed relationships between us and the auditor: - · reviewing all related party transactions on an ongoing basis; and - · preparing the audit committee report for our annual proxy statement required by SEC rules.